jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 ## Complete Code
 A complete set of the code snippets above reside at [Singleton Implementations](#singleton-implementations).
 It also contains some of the code snippets listed below as well.

-## Implementation Recommendation
 Singleton seems like a simple implementation, but it can burn you.
+I have only provided a few examples in Java.
 Look up implementations for other programming languages.
 Both resources below contain references to Singleton implementations in several languages at the bottom of each page:
 * [Singleton via SourceMaking.com](https://sourcemaking.com/design_patterns/singleton)
 * [Singleton via Refactoring.guru](https://refactoring.guru/design-patterns/singleton)

 # What Happened to Class Encapsulation?
+I feel there are more issues with Singleton than just the challenges to avoid traps and pitfalls in the implementation.
+There are issues with its premise.
+For example, what happened to class encapsulation?

 Most [creational design patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) encapsulate the class type from the user, which adheres to the GoF's first design principle: [_Program to an interface, not an implementation_](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html#program-to-an-interface-not-an-implementation).
 Yet Singleton has violated this principle in almost every use of it that I’ve seen in production code.
 Almost every example I’ve seen in production code obtains a Singleton with the `acquire()`, `instance()`, or `getInstance()` method returning an instance of its own class.

 As a result, almost every use of Singleton I’ve seen in production code is tightly coupled to the Singleton class, and since Singletons tend be coupled to external dependencies, the application code that uses this technique is coupled to those external dependencies as well.
 It’s no different than obtaining an instance via `new()`, except that with Singleton, there’s only one instance ever created.